boisalai/mlops-zoomcamp-2023/module3.md

 ### Start the Prefect server locally

 Create another window and activate your conda environment.
-Start the Prefect API server locally with
+Start a local Prefect server by running the following.

 ```bash
 prefect server start